The gap between what AI promises and how it actually behaves inside organizations. And practical approaches to close it.

 Each edition follows a consistent arc.
 It identifies a specific gap in how AI operates inside organizations.
 It explains the mechanism behind the gap, why it persists and what makes it hard to see.
 And it lands on a practical approach to close it, grounded in what seems to be working for teams dealing with the pattern right now.

 What agents are allowed to do — and under what conditions.
-The difference between what a system can do and what it may do at runtime.
+The difference between capability and permission.

-Human oversight designed as architecture rather than checkpoints.
-How to make intervention proportionate, meaningful, and scalable.
+Human oversight designed as architecture, not checkpoints.
+Proportionate, meaningful, and scalable.

-The chain of responsibility in multi-agent systems.
-How to assign accountability before deployment — not after the first failure.
+Who owns the outcome when agents act.
+How to assign accountability chains before deployment — not after failure.